Home

 This process frees the electrons from the cells in the negative layer causing them to flow through an external circuit and then back into the positive layer and it's the flow of these electrons that produces an electrical current.

-The current produced by a photovoltaic cell is 'direct current' (DC) which is then converted through a DC-AC inverter into 'alternating current' (AC) for use in your home at the time or from storage (batteries) for use later (usually stand-alone systems).
+The current produced by a photovoltaic cell is 'direct current' (DC) which is then converted through a DC-AC inverter into 'alternating current' (AC) for use in your home at the time or direct as DC to (batteries) for use later (usually stand-alone systems).

 Top